AdnanHodzic/auto-cpufreq/README.md

 ### AUR package (Arch/Manjaro Linux)

 *AUR is currently unmaintained & has issues*!
 Until someone starts maintaining it, use the [auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-installer) if you intend to have the latest changes as otherwise you'll run into errors, i.e: [#471](https://github.com/AdnanHodzic/auto-cpufreq/issues/471).
+However, if you still wish to use AUR then follow the [Troubleshooting](https://github.com/AdnanHodzic/auto-cpufreq/#aur) section for solved known issues.

 * [Binary Package](https://aur.archlinux.org/packages/auto-cpufreq)
 (For the latest binary release on github)